Viren070/guides/docs/stremio/03_guide.md

 - Torrentio

-    (For a in depth explanation of how Torrentio works, see [this reddit comment](https://www.reddit.com/r/StremioAddons/comments/19fmjlp/comment/kjlnwru/) from an unaffiliated user)
+    (For a in depth explanation of how Torrentio works, see [this reddit comment](https://www.reddit.com/r/StremioAddons/comments/19fmjlp/comment/kjlnwru/).)

     To begin, head over to [Torrentio's config page](https://torrentio.strem.fun/configure) to manage the addon.